-This is a genetically mediated metabolic dysplasia, affecting the bony tissue of the otic capsule (the skeletal elements enclosing the inner ear mechanism), and the auditory ossicles.
+Otosclerosis (OTSC) is the single most common cause of hearing impairment.
+It is a genetically mediated metabolic dysplasia, affecting the bony tissue of the otic capsule (the skeletal elements enclosing the inner ear mechanism) and the auditory ossicles.
 The otic capsular bone is unusual in that, following early development, it does not undergo extensive remodelling.
-In otosclerosis there is a pathological increased bony turnover leading to sclerosis and failure of the sound conduction mechanism, due to ankylosis of the stapes footplate in the fenestra ovalis of the cochlea.
+In OTSC there is a pathological increased bony turnover leading to sclerosis and failure of the sound conduction mechanism, due to ankylosis of the stapes footplate in the fenestra ovalis of the cochlea.
 This produces a slowly progressive conductive hearing impairment.
 In some cases, the disease process may also extend from bony tissue to the cochlea itself, causing a mixed conductive and sensorineural hearing loss.

 - Race - it is more common in white and Asian populations.

-- Sex - it is more commonly diagnosed in women, although not sex-linked and no sex differences found in pathological series.
+- Sex - it is more commonly diagnosed in women, although not sex-linked and there are no sex differences found in pathological series.

-- Positive family history - there is approximately 1/4 risk if one parent is affected; 1/2 risk if both parents are affected.
+- Positive family history - there is approximately a 1 in 4 risk if one parent is affected and a 1 in 2 risk if both parents are affected.